Los Angeles Failure to Register as a Sex Offender Attorney

 • Formal probation.

-Felony failure to register as a sex offender can count as a strike for the purposes of the Three Strikes Law.
+Felony failure to register as a sex offender can count as a strike for the Three Strikes Law.

 Defending Yourself If You’ve Been Arrested for Failure to Register as a Sex Offender